enkidevs/curriculum/php/php-core/control-flow-i-php/comparison-operators-php.md

 ## Content

-Comparison operators can be used to compare various types of data, including numbers, strings, and booleans.
+Comparison operators can be used to compare various types of data, including numbers, strings, and booleans:

-PHP's comparison operators are flexible and can handle different data types appropriately.

-Here's a table of comparison operators you can use:

 | Operator |             Name            |
 |:--------:|:---------------------------:|